MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Drive financial efficiency: accountability to the business + provide greater transparency of investments.

+effectiveness: plan campaigns with data and insights at key points of the marketing cycle.

 What techniques provide Marketing the ability to adapt quickly to emerging information?

 Bet on transparency